Loading. Please wait.

 Mile Djordjiovski | For NJ Advance Media

-here’s a fun concept behind the name of Defying Gravitea in Pequannock.
+There’s a fun concept behind the name of Defying Gravitea in Pequannock.
 As Owner Gina Cassese explains, it’s first a play on the word tea.
 It also illuminates that baking is a science requiring specific measurements and techniques for items to rise and set correctly.
-Finally, it is a reference to the song “Defying Gravity&r...
+Finally, it is a reference to the song “Defying Gravity&...

 Defying Gravitea is a cafe that offers drinks, breakfast, lunch, and fresh-baked goods.
 The 1,775-square-foot space seats 49 guests indoors, and features their own proprietary tea line.
 The interior offers a “warm, comfortable environment,” according to Gina.
 “From custom river tables, cozy nooks, our Sakura tree, and a hand-painted mural ‘treebute’ to our supporters; it is really a space designed to welcome people in to relax and unwind.”